-All transactions in listed securities are settled/paid for upon delivery using approved brokers.
+All transactions in listed securities held in the Underlying Scheme are settled/paid for upon delivery using approved brokers.
 The risk of default is considered low, as delivery of securities sold is only made once the broker has received payment.
 Payment is made once purchase on the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligations.